Last Updated on

 - Dropping and throwing: Your baby will be thrilled to discover that by now they have got much better control over their hands and fingers, so they can drop things for you to pick up and perhaps even throw things.
 This will not be a thrill for you!

-- Emotional development: Your baby may get more anxious if they don’t find you around.
-They may also be able to differentiate between the familiar and unfamiliar people.
-They can now crawl hastily, grasp things with her thumb and finger and try to put them into the mouth.
+- Emotional development: Your baby may get more anxious if he doesn’t find you around.
+He may also be able to differentiate between the familiar and unfamiliar people.
+He can now crawl hastily, grasp things with his thumb and finger and try to put them into the mouth.

 - Teeth: By now two or more teeth may have appeared which may increase the tendency of chewing up things.